wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/create-immersive-flow/includes/2-immersive-flow.md

 	![Add a new stage component](../media/19-add-new-stage-component.png)

-1. Now repeat the steps we covered for stage 1 (steps 7 -10 above) and add the following fields and steps
+1. Now repeat the steps we covered for stage 1 (steps 7 -10 above) and add the following fields and steps.

 	-   Automobile Make - Text